 How to use Tarot & Oracle cards together

-1. At the start of a reading, draw an Oracle card to understand the general theme or feeling that it’s influencing the situation.
+1. At the start of a reading, draw an Oracle card to understand the general theme or feeling that is influencing the situation.
 What’s the surrounding energy?
 Then, do the Tarot reading with multiple cards to get the full picture.
 Also look for the Oracle card’s theme in the Tarot reading – you’ll often find the Tarot cards explain in more detail what’s going on.

 2. At the end of a Tarot reading, draw an Oracle card to understand the underlying theme, or to give advice and recommendations, a parting message, to the client.
 It adds closure to the Tarot reading, which will have multiple messages in it.